Official Procedure Last Change July 24, 2023

-  - A Request for Certification for Direct Appeal to Court of Appeals is a request to have an appeal heard directly by the Court of Appeals, bypassing the normal first step of an appeal before District Court.
+- A Request for Certification for Direct Appeal to Court of Appeals is a request to have an appeal heard by the Court of Appeals instead of first obtaining appellate review from the District Court.

-- If all appellants and appellees are jointly filing the request, the Joint Certification event should be used.
+- If all appellants and appellees are jointly filing the request, the Joint Certification for Direct Appeal event should be used.

-- The Certification must be filed with the Clerk of the court where the matter is pending.
-A matter remains in the bankruptcy court for 30 days after the effective date under Rule 8002 of the first notice of appeal from a judgment, order, or decree for which direct review is sought.
+The Request for Certification must be filed with the Clerk of the court where the matter is pending.
+A matter remains in the Bankruptcy Court for 30 days after the effective date of the first notice of appeal from a judgment, order, or decree for which direct review is sought.

-- If more than 30 days have passed since the Notice of Appeal was filed, the matter is considered pending in District Court and the Certification must be filed with the District Court Clerk.
+If more than 30 days have passed since the effective date of the Notice of Appeal, the matter is considered pending in District Court and the Request for Certification must be filed with the District Court Clerk (FRBP 8006(b)).

-- The opposing party has 14 days from the date the request was served (not filed) to file a response.
+Any other party has 14 days from the service (not filing) date of the Request for Certification to file a response.
 The Bankruptcy Court will then rule on whether the request for a direct appeal should be granted, or whether the appeal will be heard instead by District Court.

 - If the Direct Appeal is accepted by the Court of Appeals, a separate Authorized Direct Appeal fee will apply, in addition to the original Appeal Filing and Docketing fee.
 This does not apply to the United States (e.g. US Trustee).
 View current fees